mancillh/Job-Board/README.md

 - **Axios**: Promise-based HTTP client for making requests to the backend.
 - **React Router**: Declarative routing for React apps, enabling navigation within the app.
 - **classnames**: Utility for conditionally joining class names for easier styling.
+- **coors**: (CORS) is an HTTP-header based mechanism that allows a server to indicate any origins (domain, scheme, or port) other than its own from which a browser should permit loading resources.

 These dependencies are essential for setting up and running the Job Board application.
 """